Ramification conjecture and Hirzebruch's property of line arrangements: Preliminaries

 We say that a polyhedral space has \emph{finite shapes} if the number of isometry types of simplices that compose it is finite.
 The following proposition is proved in \cite[II.
 4.17]{bridson-haefliger}.

-\begin{thm}{Proposition} Let $\mathcal P$ be a Euclidean or spherical polyhedral space with finite shapes and suppose that $\mathcal P$ has curvature $\le 0$ or $\le 1$ correspondingly.
-If $\mathcal P$ is not a $\CAT[0]$ or a $\CAT[1]$ space, then $\mathcal P$ contains an isometrically embedded circle; if the space is spherical it contains such a circle shorter than $2{\cdot}\pi$. \end{thm}
+\begin{thm}{Proposition} Let $\mathcal P$ be a Euclidean (spherical) polyhedral space with finite shapes and suppose that $\mathcal P$ has curvature $\le 0$ (or $\le 1$ correspondingly).
+If $\mathcal P$ is not a $\CAT[0]$ (correspondingly, not $\CAT[1]$) space, then $\mathcal P$ contains an isometrically embedded circle (correspondingly, a circle with length smaller than $2{\cdot}\pi$). \end{thm}

-\parbf{Spherical polyhedral metrics on $\bm{\SS^2}$.} The following theorem appears as an intermediate statement in Zalgaller's proof of rigidity of spherical polygons; see \cite{zalgaller}.
+\parbf{Spherical polyhedral metrics on $\bm{\mathbb{S}^2}$.} The following theorem appears as an intermediate statement in Zalgaller's proof of rigidity of spherical polygons; see \cite{zalgaller}.

 \begin{thm}{Zalgaller's theorem} Let $\Sigma$ be a spherical polyhedral space homeomorphic to the $2$-sphere and with curvature $\ge 1$ in the sense of Alexandrov.
-Assume that there is a point $z\in \Sigma$ such that all singular points lie on the distance $>\tfrac\pi2$ from $z$.
+Assume that there is a point $z\in \Sigma$ such that all singular points lie at the distance $>\tfrac\pi2$ from $z$.
 Then $\Sigma$ is isometric to the standard sphere.

 \end{thm}